harshalna1du/GettingAndCleaningData/README.md

 #### Program Description
 ##### Pre-Requisites
-The original folder structure and dataset to be set up in the structire described in the codebook ". data.table, dplyr adn tidyr packages are installed.
+The original folder structure and dataset to be set up in the structire described in the codebook ". data.table, dplyr and tidyr packages are installed.

 ##### Dataset Description